MoreeZ/openai-tts/README.md

 1. The application automatically detects if the default port (3000) is in use
 2. It will increment and try the next available port (3001, 3002, etc.)
 3. Each instance will log its assigned port at startup

+### Client-Side API Key

+The application provides a secure way for users to use their own OpenAI API keys:
+1. API keys are entered directly in the browser interface
+2. Keys are stored in the browser's localStorage for convenience
+3. Keys are never sent to the application server - they're only sent directly to OpenAI's API
+4. A toggle button allows users to show/hide their API key for security
+5. This approach eliminates the need to store sensitive API keys on the server

+### No Local Storage of Audio Files

+This application is designed with privacy and efficiency in mind:
+1. Audio files are never stored on the server
+2. The generated speech is streamed directly to your browser
+3. This approach reduces disk usage and eliminates privacy concerns related to stored audio
+4. The audio is only available during your current session

 ## Security Notes